chaoyitud/Simclr-Reproducation/index.md

 This blog aims to present the reproduction work of the paper [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/pdf/2002.05709.pdf).
 The paper introduces a new method for contrastive learning of visual representations.
 This work achieved strong results and outperformed previous methods for self-supervised and semi-supervised learning on ImageNet.
 Our objective is to reproduce the results in Table 8 of the original paper as shown below.

+The structure of this blog can be divided into 2 parts, including introduction of the content in the paper and the work we have done.
+Our working generally includes reproduction of the paper, extending application on RPLAN dataset and visualization of the training result.

 ![](https://i.imgur.com/JORMqqp.png)

 ---------------------